Resigning from a Job: How to Resign from Your Job and Write a Letter of Resignation in 2023

 Is it better to resign on a Friday or Monday?

-Also, make it a priority to professionally inform your boss when you will be quitting.
-But remember that you don’t need to tell your boss or colleagues the reason you are quitting.
+Also, make it a priority to inform your boss when you will be quitting professionally.
+But remember that you don't need to tell your boss or colleagues why you are leaving.

 Should I continue working before I leave my job?

 In this interview, your boss may ask about your experiences at the business, share feedback on how to improve, or ask how you feel the company can improve.
-Also, delete/clear out your computer if there are any personal emails or documents stored.
+Also, delete/clear out your computer if any personal emails or documents are stored.

 How long should my letter of resignation be?